In the beginning...

 Upon returning to Huntington Beach following his stint with AMPAGE in Hawaii, Peter began singing with BEOWULF, but by 1982 he started working with guitarist/vocalist Chuck Gauld in a band called SPECIAL FORCES.
 Based in Orange County, this band included Carl Higgins on drums and John Machado on bass, and they played a few shows at The Woodstock and Radio City.
 In mid-1982 the band released a 12" E.P. entitled Working Man's Tool on Azra Records (see the RECORDS section for more details on this release).
 Some advertised concert dates for this band include June 16, 1982 at The Woodstock, and June 20, 1982 & August 1, 1982, both at Jezebel's.
 When SPECIAL FORCES broke up later that year, Peter began rehearsing with a band called MESSENGER in Huntington Beach, but this band never played live.

 By the end of Summer 1982 Punky formed yet another band, a solo project called THE PERU CRUE.
 The lineup included Punky on drums, Jerome Sevron a/k/a Jammin' Gyro on bass (original bass player for LEATHERWOLF), and former AMPAGE member Henry Stone on guitar and vocals.
 This band played only a handful of shows, but one of those shows was seen by legendary bass player Don Costa.
 At this time Don was playing in DANTE FOX--the original version of GREAT WHITE--but he was fired sometime around summer, so Don began looking for a new project.
 THE PERU CRUE had a song in their set called "Damien," and Costa loved the name.
-He approached Punky and Henry about forming a band, so they fired Gyro and changed the name of the band to DAMIEN. (at left is Don and Henry in rehearsal in the rear studio of The Woodstock in Anaheim, and at right is a flyer featuring Costa; courtesy Punky Peru) Costa was known at this time as much for his theatrics as he was for his bass playing, which included shredding his knuckles on a cheese grater taped to the back of his guitar, and playing bass with a pick axe.
+He approached Punky and Henry about forming a band, so they fired Gyro and changed the name of the band to DAMIEN. (at left is Don and Henry in rehearsal in the rear studio of The Woodstock in Anaheim, and at right is an article featuring Costa; courtesy Punky Peru and BAM Magazine).
+Costa was known at this time as much for his theatrics as he was for his bass playing, which included shredding his knuckles on a cheese grater taped to the back of his guitar, and playing bass with a pick axe.
 This no doubt influenced and only encouraged Punky's wild stage behavior, and it was with this band that Punky honed not only his drumming skills, but also his leather and chains image.
 One rehearsal audio tape of DAMIEN does exist, and songs include: "Freeway Accident Mop," "Smelly Hole," "Damien," "Infected Growth," and "Hatred."
 These songs were culled from old AMPAGE and PERU CRUE riffs, with lyrics by Punky and Don.
 After thirty days of rehearsals the band booked their first two shows in early 1983: January 15 and February 4, both at The Woodstock.
 However, contrary to what has been reported here earlier, the band never played live.
 Just days before the January 15 gig, Costa got a call from Ozzy Osbourne and was asked to join his band.
 Costa packed up his gear at the rehearsal studio and headed to L.A. to begin rehearsals with Ozzy.
 His first U.S. show was scheduled to be at the US Festival on May 29, but he was fired by Ozzy just hours before showtime, and didn't resurface again until the following year with the short-lived M80.

 With Costa out of the band DAMIEN called it quits, and in February Peter left MESSENGER.
 Knowing each other through Mark Mason and having both been members of AMPAGE, Peter and Punky decided to start their own band.
 After placing a "Guitar and Bass player wanted" ad in MUSIC CONNECTION magazine, auditions were held in February/March in the rear studio of The Woodstock Rehearsal Studios in Anaheim--and also at a warehouse in Santa Fe Springs--and Punky and Peter began writing new material.
 Until they found a bass player, Peter would sing and play bass while guitarists auditioned.
 Founding LEATHERWOLF guitarists Carey Howe and Geoff Gayer auditioned, but Punky did not want a dual-guitar lineup.
 He also considered future SALTY DOG guitarist Scott Lane, but for some reason he did not make the cut.